leucos/leucos.github.io/_posts/2015-05-03-ansible-contract-inventory.md

 Starting a single droplet is quite long, so spinning up your multi-tier, fault-tolerant, distributed architecture will take ages.

+You probably can use `async` + `poll` to spin up the droplets.
+I didn't try and don't know where this would lead.
+But you'd still face the other issues.

 ### Naming

 You droplets won't have real names.
 They will be known by their IPs.